-The school's online-safety policy, available on the school website and staff shared drive explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's e-safety policy, available at on the school website explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.

-All staff receive e-safety training and the school's e-safety coordinator and e-safety Governor is Rachel Plunkett.
+All staff receive e-safety training and the school's e-safety coordinator is Rachel Plunkett.

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-Our school policy states that pupils are not to bring their own hand held devices into school and this is set out in our Online Safety Policy.
+To minimise inappropriate use, we as a school do not allow personal devices to be used in school.
+This is particularly due to the age of the majority of our children.